-The 2018 World Cup ws the first major tournament to employ the use of VAR, ending an era in which the heartbreak of an early exit could be pinned squarely on the plainly wrong adjudicating of one man.
+The 2018 World Cup was the first major tournament to use VAR, ending an era in which the heartbreak of an exit could be pinned squarely on the plainly wrong adjudicating of one man.
 A man like Byron Moreno.

-Moreno, the Ecuadorian referee in charge of Italy’s second round loss to co-hosts South Korea in 2006, has ascended to the ranks of Tom ‘disgrace’ Henning Ovrebo and Graham ‘three yellows’ Poll.
+Moreno, the Ecuadorian referee in charge of Italy’s second-round loss to co-hosts South Korea in 2002, has ascended to the ranks of Tom ‘disgrace’ Henning Ovrebo and Graham ‘three yellows’ Poll.

 He’s an old wives’ tale of bad refereeing, a boogeyman with a whistle, wearing shorts you wish were at least three inches longer.

-Mind you, his subsequent suspension for match fixing in September that same year by the Ecuadorian FA probably didn’t help that image.
+Mind you, his subsequent suspension for match-fixing by the Ecuadorian FA later in 2002 probably didn’t help that image.
 Nor did that time in 2010 when he was caught smuggling six kilos of heroin through JFK airport in his pants.

 Every ref makes bad calls, but few have looked like quite as much like they were stealing someone’s lunch money while they did it as Moreno.
 Gaze into his smug currants for eyes and you see no reason to calmly reassess his refereeing decisions that night in Daejon.